tokyo-ml/tokyo-ml.github.io/_posts/2018-04-12-Learn the ABC of NLP.md

 ### [Suzana Ilić](https://twitter.com/suzatweet?lang=en) *Text-based Affective Computing: How machines read emotions*

 Suzana Ilic is a PhD Candidate at Leopold Franzens University of Innsbruck, Austria.
 Most recently, she completed a half-year research stay in Natural Language Processing at the National Institute of Informatics (Tokyo, Japan).
 Her background is in Applied and Computational Linguistics, with a research focus on Affective Computing and Sentiment Analysis.
-She co-authored the research paper "Decision support with text-based emotion recognition: Deep learning for affective computing" in collaboration with ETH Zurich, which is currently under review at Elsevier.

 ### [Alameen Najjar](https://jp.linkedin.com/in/alameen-najjar) *10 things you need to know before you apply machine learning to satellite images*